Prometheus-X-association/edge-translators/docs/design-document.md

 ```

 ### Integration tests
-Integration tests will be done with the setup of “fake application” and the automated call of an exchange.
+Integration tests conducted with the setup of “fake application” and the automated call of an exchange.
 This possibility will depend on the ability of PDC to provide a way to automate such exchanges (not possible as of today).
-These integration tests will be run by a python or javascript script.
+These integration tests will be run by a python or JavaScript script.
 They may also be runned with Postman.

 ## Partners & roles
 MindMatcher :